genicsblog/genicsblog.com/_posts/gouravkhunger/2022-01-31-next-generation-hello-world-program.md

 These variables will help us to keep track of the state of the program:

-- `time` : This variable stores the time delay entered by the user for **Hello World!** to appear on console.
+- `time` : This variable stores the time delay entered by the user for **Hello World!** to appear on the console.
 - `input` : This variable stores the input by the user to the console.
 Later, it would be used to check if what the user has entered is the letter "**s**".
 - `outputThread` and `inputThread` : These variables store the thread instances for the output and input threads respectively.
 - `scanner` : This variable stores the `Scanner` object that handles console inputs.